VjunetXuuftofi/AutoTag/README.md

 ##Current Status:

+Kiva is going to have a new release that breaks the tagging mechanism.
+I will work on building a new tagging system as soon as it comes out.
+Additionally, we are working on building a tool for taggers to undo tags that are incorrectly applied.
+Testing results from 1/31 can be found in JanTesting.pdf.

 ###Implemented:
-One Acre Fund- tags #SustainableAg, #Eco-friendly, #Technology on loans from the One Acre Fund partner
+One Acre Fund- tags #SustainableAg, #Eco-friendly, #Technology on loans from the One Acre Fund partner.

-###Awaiting Approval from Loan Taggers Team Captians:
+###Awaiting Approval from Loan Taggers Team Captians (100% tested accuracy):

-None
+Fabrics, Elderly, HealthAndSanitation, JobCreator, Refugee, RepeatBorrower, Technology, Schooling, Widowed

-###Awaiting Testing on Jan 31:
+###Awaiting Testing on Mar 2 (previous testing results):

-General #Animals
+General #Animals (97.3%)

-General #Eco-friendly
+General #Eco-friendly (<90%)

-General #Fabrics

-General #FemaleEducation
+General #FemaleEducation (<90%)

-General #FirstLoan
+General #FirstLoan (<90%)

-General #Elderly

-General #HealthAndSanitation

-General #JobCreator

-General #Refugee

-General #RepeatBorrower

-General #Schooling

-General #Technology

-General #Trees
+General #Trees (93.75%)

-General #Widowed
+###Development Abandoned:

-General #WomanOwnedBiz
+General #WomanOwnedBiz (many complicated disqualifying factors)

 ###No Development Planned (reasons why):